BadIdeaFactory/biffud.com/src/pages/tldr/5-skyppy/post.md

 I knew that I had to base our next Bad Idea™ on it.
 INA’s Speech Segmenter segments audio into music, silence, noise and speaker gender.
 Turns out that last bit needs to be approached very carefully.

 Like all side projects I work on, they tend to last years (if not decades).
 I think we’re into our 3rd year with Skyppy.
 It’s been a slow, slow burner.

+Somehow the name Skippy had been lodged in my brain ever since I saw an [internal BBC demo of the same name](https://bbcnewslabs.co.uk/news/2020/skippy-hack-to-home/).
+But it was a perfect name we thought, so we changed the i to a y.

 So what’s the idea?
 The idea is to segment or split parts of an audio file (or YouTube video in our case), based on specific criteria – silence, voice type, music and  noise.
 Maybe you don’t want to listen to that intro music or the applause and just consume the parts that matter.
 Or maybe you just want a handy visual guide of who is doing all the speaking.